scala/scala3/docs/_docs/reference/experimental/typeclasses.md

  - Gives a clear indication of traits intended as type classes.
 A trait is a type class if it has type `Self` as a member
  - Allows to create aggregate type classes that combine givens via intersection types.
- - Allows to use refinements in context bounds (the `combine` example above would be very awkward to express using the old way of context bounds expanding to type copnstructors).
+ - Allows to use refinements in context bounds (the `combine` example above would be very awkward to express using the old way of context bounds expanding to type constructors).

 `Self`-based context bounds are a better fit for a dependently typed language like Scala than parameter-based ones.
 The main reason is that we are dealing with proper types, not type constructors.
 Proper types can be parameterized, intersected, or refined.
 This makes `Self`-based designs inherently more compositional than parameterized ones.